wdporter/acim/text/2-the-separation-and-the-atonement/readme.md

 ^11^Time is essentially a device by which all compromise in this respect can be given up.
 ^12^It only seems to be abolished by degrees, because time itself involves intervals that do not exist.
 ^13^Miscreation made this necessary as a corrective device.
-^14^The statement “For God so loved the world that he gave his only begotten Son, that whosoever believes in him should not perish but have everlasting life” needs only one slight correction to be meaningful in this context: “He gave it <em>to</em> His only begotten Son”.
+^14^The statement “For God so loved the world that he gave his only begotten Son, that whosoever believes in him should not perish but have everlasting life” needs only one slight correction to be meaningful in this context: “He gave it *to* His only begotten Son”.
 </p>

 #### expanded